temporalio/documentation/docs/dev-guide/golang/project-setup.md

 ## Start Workflow using the CLI {#start-workflow}

-**How to start the Workflow using the CLI?**
+**How to start a Workflow using the CLI**

-You can use the Temporal CLI to start a Workflow whether you are using a local development server, Temporal Cloud, or are in a Self-hosted environment.
+You can use the Temporal CLI to start a Workflow whether you are using a local development server, Temporal Cloud, or are in a self-hosted environment.
-However, you need to provide additional options to the command when operating with the Temporal Cloud or Self-hosted environments.
+However, you need to provide additional options to the command when operating with the Temporal Cloud or self-hosted environments.

 ### Local dev Server

-**How to start a Workflow with the Temporal CLI while using the local development server.**
+**How to start a Workflow with the Temporal CLI while using the local development server**

 Use the Temporal CLI `temporal workflow start` command to start your Workflow.